Picture of a woman with blonde hair standing up with there arms crossed. She is smiling.

 Biography

-I am a PhD prepared nurse and International Board-Certified Lactation Consultant (IBCLC) with expertise in maternal-child health, infant feeding, and patient engagement.
+I am a clinician-scientist and trialist who uses mixed methods to explore biological, emotional, and social dimensions of health related to early life exposures and infant feeding.
+I have a PhD in nursing and I am an International Board-Certified Lactation Consultant (IBCLC) with expertise in maternal-child health, infant feeding, and patient engagement.
 I completed my PhD in nursing at the University of Calgary, examining maternal breastfeeding self-efficacy and infant feeding outcomes in moderate and late preterm infants.
-I also completed a three year post-doctoral fellowship at the University of Manitoba in Dr. Meghan Azad’s THRIVE Discovery Lab, exploring clinical applications of donor human milk for preterm infants.
+I also completed a three-year post-doctoral fellowship at the University of Manitoba in Dr. Meghan Azad’s THRIVE Discovery Lab, exploring clinical applications of donor human milk for preterm infants.
 As an Assistant Professor at the University of Calgary, my program of research examines the use of human milk as a clinical intervention to mitigate early life perturbations to the infant microbiome.
-When I am not researching lactation and human milk, I love to hike and cross-country ski with my family.
+When I am not researching lactation and human milk, I love to hike, mountain bike, and cross-country ski with my family.

 Research